jakemcc/jakemccrary.com/source/adventures/2025-10-31-2025-11-02-holy-boulders-pilgrimage-2025.markdown

 Having a goal for the year was motivating.
 I hadn't really climbed with a specific target before.
-I could have done more, my first half of the year was fairly unfocused, but I'm overall happy with what I achieved.
+I could have done more.
+My first half of the year was fairly unfocused, but I'm overall happy with what I achieved.

 Quick list of notes:
 - I should have snapped photos of the climb labels when I was nearby.
 Knowing the points values of more climbs would help with strategy.
 - My modeling overestimated the points I'd get.
 I assumed `(v-grade * 100)` based on my 2022 scorecard (mostly House Boulders problems), but that math didn't hold up elsewhere.
-- Points aren't necessarily scaled by listed grade.
-If I remember Double Rainbow (v3, haven't tried it yet, but it looks sweet) at Open Gates correctly, it was worth about 10 more points than many of the v4s I climbed.
+- Points aren't necessarily scaled by the listed grade.
+For example, if I remember correctly, Double Rainbow (a v3 I haven't tried yet) was worth about 10 more points than many of the v4s I climbed.
 - Focusing on a scorecard changes how much I try to cram into one day.
 - I couldn't have had the day I had without Christine's support.
-She encouraged, spotted, and carried a pad, often at areas without problems she wanted to climb so I could keep trying things.
+She encouraged me, spotted me, and carried a pad, often at areas without problems she wanted to climb so I could keep trying things.
 Thank you.
 - Thank you Chicago crew for all the encouragement during the competition and the beta on Open Gates.
 It was fun seeing Chicago so well represented at this event.
 - It was super fun trying Open Gates, an almost entirely new boulder to me, instead of only repeating prior climbs.

 Even if I had repeated the three v5s (Sukha Sit, Suede, Tabernacle) and the v4/5 (Cruisers), I probably would have landed just outside third.
-Using my average v5 score (~450) for Sukha Sit, Suede, Tabernacle, and Cruisers (likely an overestimate) puts me around 3,229, just shy of the podium.
+Using my average v5 score (~450) for Sukha Sit, Suede, Tabernacle, and Cruisers (likely an overestimate) would have put me around 3,229, just shy of the podium.

 If I want to be competitive in future years, I need to aim for harder boulders.
 Luckily, there are a lot of them down at the Holies that I'm excited to try for the first time or to revisit.